Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Results

-On average, participants viewed 158 posts per day (median = 94) and spent 43.8 minutes (median = 19.2 minutes) per day with a browser tab in the foreground on their X feed.
-During the baseline period, an average of 32\% of the posts participants viewed were related to politics or social issues.
-Of these, 33.1\% were classified as AAPA, which comprised an average of 10.6\% of the total feed content.
+On average, participants viewed 154 posts per day (median = 92) and spent 24.1 minutes (median = 13.1 minutes) per day with a browser tab in the foreground on their X feed.
+During the baseline period, an average of 31.6\% of the posts participants viewed were related to politics or social issues.
+Of these posts, 32\% were classified as AAPA, which comprised an average of 10.1\% of the total feed~content.

-The interventions had the intended effects (\Figref{fig:feed_scores}).
-During the baseline period, participants across all groups were exposed to political posts with similar average AAPA scores.
-However, after the intervention began, participants in the treatment condition of the Reduced Exposure experiment experienced a noticeable decrease in exposure to such posts (-91.2\% compared to control), while those in the treatment condition of the Increased Exposure experiment were exposed to more AAPA posts (+23.1\% compared to control), resulting in higher average scores.
+The interventions had the intended effects (\Figref{fig:si_daily_aapa}).
+During the baseline period, participants across all experimental conditions were exposed to a similar fraction of AAPA posts.
+However, after the intervention began, participants in the treatment condition of the Reduced Exposure experiment experienced a noticeable decrease in exposure to such posts (treatment: 1.04\%, control: 10\% AAPA posts of all feed exposures; 89.6\% relative reduction), while those in the treatment condition of the Increased Exposure experiment were exposed to more AAPA posts (treatment: 13.4\%, control: 10.6\% AAPA posts; 26.4\% relative increase).

-Over the full ten days of the experiment, participants answered an average of 13.8 (median = 11) in-feed affective polarization questions in the Increased Exposure experiment and 12.6 (median = 9) in the Reduced Exposure experiment.
-Similarly, they answered an average of 14.0 (median = 11) emotion surveys in the Increased Exposure experiment and 12.5 (median = 9) in the Reduced Exposure experiment--each survey requiring ratings for two emotions.
+Over the full ten days of the experiment, participants answered an average of 13 (median~=~9) in-feed affective polarization questions in the Reduced Exposure experiment and 14.7 (median~=~11) in the Increased Exposure experiment.
+Similarly, they answered an average of 13.2 (median = 9) in-feed emotion surveys in the Reduced Exposure experiment and 15.0 (median~=~12) in the Increased Exposure experiment, with each survey asking them to rate two emotions.

-In the post-survey, we asked participants whether the browser extension had impacted their experience on X. Across conditions, most participants reported that they did not notice any impact in their online experience (74.2\%), while others guessed changes that were not part of the intervention~\Appref{sup:impact}.
-These results indicate a limited understanding of the experimental feed ranking intervention and suggest that it is less likely that demand effects might be influencing the outcomes.
+In the post-survey, we asked participants whether the browser extension had impacted their experience on X. Across conditions, most participants reported that they did not notice any impact on their online experience (74.2\%), while others guessed changes that were not part of the intervention~\Appref{sup:impact}.
+These results indicate a limited awareness of the experimental feed ranking intervention, reducing the likelihood that the observed results were due to demand effects.

-\subsection{Affective polarization}
+\subsection{Affective Polarization}